 Add the laksa leaves and the fish.
 Simmer until the fish is cooked.
 Plate the dish and serve with steaming hot rice.
 Add sambal belacan as a condiment.

-One Response to “Peranakan Recipes by Violet Oon: Garam Assam (fish)”
+2 Responses to “Peranakan Recipes by Violet Oon: Garam Assam (fish)”